ayasa520/waydroid-helper/README.md

 sudo systemctl enable waydroid-mount.service --now
 ```

+### Waydroid won't start after installing microg or gapps
+If you encounter issues with waydroid not starting after installing microg or gapps, try the following solutions:

+1. **Ensure vanilla image usage**: Confirm that you are using a vanilla image instead of a gapps version
+2. **Clear package cache**: Try using the Clear Package Cache functionality
+3. **Complete data reset**: If the above methods still don't resolve the issue, completely remove the `~/.local/share/waydroid/data` directory and re-run `sudo waydroid init -f`

+**Note**: This operation will delete all waydroid data, so please ensure you have backed up any important information.

 For AppImage users, you need to manually copy the D-Bus configuration files and systemd unit files to their respective system locations to enable proper functionality.
 Here's the suggested file structure:

 ```